ArianShayestehfard/ArianShayestehfard/README.md

 Currently, I'm focused on strengthening my programming fundamentals and learning backend development with **Java, Spring Boot, and SQL** through hands-on projects.

-🎯 Currently looking for: internship / junior backend opportunities where I can apply and grow my skills.
+🎯 Currently looking for: internship / junior opportunities where I can apply and grow my skills.

 ---